On a volume invariant of 3-manifolds: Bounds on topological volume

 \begin{proof} A result by Guzman--Shalen~\cite{Guzman_Shalen} states that for every finite-volume, orientable, hyperbolic 3-manifold $N$, and every prime $p$, we have $\operatorname{rk}(H_1(N;\Z_p)) < 168.602 \cdot \volh(N)$.
 Now let $L \subset M$ be a volume minimiser of $M$, and set $N=M\setminus L$.
 Since the rank of the first homology cannot increase under filling, the first inequality follows, i.e.

 For the other inequalities we use the main results of~\cite{Culler_Shalen2011,Culler_Shalen2012,Guzman_Shalen2020} stating that for every \textit{closed}, finite-volume, orientable, hyperbolic $3$--manifold $N$ with $\operatorname{rk}(H_1(N;\Z_2))>5$, $7$ or $10$ we have $\volh(N)>3.08$, $3.69$ or $3.77$ respectively.
 Let $L$ be a volume minimiser for $M$.
 For every cusp $c_i$ of $M\setminus L$ we choose a sequence of slopes $p^{c_i}_n/q^{c_i}_n$ whose lengths converge to $\infty$ and such that filling $M\setminus L$ with these slopes yield manifolds $N_n$ with $\operatorname{rk}(H_1(N_n;\Z_2))=\operatorname{rk}(H_1(M;\Z_2))$.
-Note that every sequence of even slopes with diverging coefficients will satisfy these requirements.
+Note that the latter is satisfied if all $p^{c_i}_n$ are even.
 Since the lengths of the slopes converge to infinity it follows that {\em (a)} the manifolds $N_n$ are hyperbolic for $n$ sufficiently large, and {\em (b)} the volumes of $N_n$ converge to the volume of $M\setminus L$.
 Thus, applying the results of~\cite{Culler_Shalen2011,Culler_Shalen2012,Guzman_Shalen2020} to the $N_n$ yields the claimed inequalities for $\volt(M)$. \end{proof}

 \begin{example} Although our general upper and lower bounds are far from sharp, we claim that their asymptotic behaviour is the same.
 Let $M$ be the Seifert fibered space of genus $g$ and $n$ singular fibres $SFS(g;p,\ldots, p)$ for a prime $p$.
 From the standard surgery description (see \cref{fig:SFS}) of $M$ we compute $\operatorname{rk}(H_1(M;\Z_p))=2g+n$ and thus \cref{thm:lower_bounds} and \cref{cor:SFS_bound} yield